Why We Love It

 Online vs. Traditional Campus

 Most people who think about going back to school and getting their master’s degree never even get started.
-Not only are there various entrance hurdles like exams and application fees, but it’s also tough to make school work around your schedule.
+Getting a master’s degree right now will keep you on top of the competition, as the COVID-19 pandemic has evolved the public health sector.
+But there can be various entrance hurdles like exams and application fees, making it a challenging decision.
+It can also be tough to make school work around your schedule.
+For married, or working individuals, it may seem nearly impossible, because of work and family-related commitments.

 Right?
 Well, not exactly . . .
 Or, at least, it doesn’t have to be.